sumeshsasi/SE/README.md

 2. Identify and list potential threat associated with the above solution

-3. Deploy the above solution using infrastruture as code (IaaS)
+3. Deploy the above solution using infrastruture as code (IaC)
     * Use any IaC tool such as Terraform, Cloudformation, CDK etc